siddharth1913/DAA-ASSIGNMENT-2/README.md

 3.Cuckoo hashing applies the idea of multiple-choice and relocation together and guarantees O(1) worst case lookup time!

-- 1.Multiple-choice: We give a key two choices the h1(key) and h2(key) for residing.
+- Multiple-choice: We give a key two choices the h1(key) and h2(key) for residing.
-- 2.Relocation: It may happen that h1(key) and h2(key) are preoccupied.
+- Relocation: It may happen that h1(key) and h2(key) are preoccupied.
 This is resolved by imitating the Cuckoo bird: it pushes the other eggs or young out of the nest when it hatches.
 Analogously, inserting a new key into a cuckoo hashing table may push an older key to a different location.
 This leaves us with the problem of re-placing the older key.

 ###### Input:
 ```